 …

 (2) Book-and-Claim Accounting for Pipeline-Injected Biomethane Used as a Transportation Fuel, to Produce Electricity for EV Charging, or to Produce Hydrogen.
-Indirect accounting may be used for RNG used as a transportation fuel, to produce electricity using a fuel cell for EV charging, or to produce hydrogen for transportation purposes (including hydrogen that is used in the production of a transportation fuel), provided the conditions set forth below are met:
+Indirect accounting may be used for RNG used as a transportation fuel, to produce electricity using a fuel cell or linear generator for EV charging, or to produce hydrogen for transportation purposes (including hydrogen that is used in the production of a transportation fuel), provided the conditions set forth below are met:

-RNG injected into the common carrier pipeline in North America (and thus comingled with fossil natural gas) can be reported as dispensed as bio-CNG, bio-LNG, or bio-L-CNG, or to produce electricity using a fuel cell for EV charging, or as an input to hydrogen production, without regards to physical traceability.
+RNG injected into the common carrier pipeline in North America (and thus comingled with fossil natural gas) can be reported as dispensed as bio-CNG, bio-LNG, or bio-L-CNG, or to produce electricity using a fuel cell or linear generator for EV charging, or as an input to hydrogen production, without regards to physical traceability.
 Entities may report natural gas as RNG within only a three-quarter time span.
 If a quantity of RNG (and all associated environmental attributes, including a beneficial CI) is pipeline-injected in the first calendar quarter, the quantity claimed for LCFS reporting must be matched to natural gas sold in California as RNG no later than the end of the third calendar quarter.
 After that period is over, any unmatched RNG quantities expire for the purpose of LCFS reporting.

 …

-(C) To substantiate RNG quantities injected into the pipeline for dispensing as bio-CNG, bio-LNG, or bio-L-CNG, or to produce electricity using a fuel cell for EV charging, or as an input to hydrogen production, the pathway application and subsequent Annual Fuel Pathway Reports must include the following documents linking the environmental attributes of RNG (in MMBtu or Therms) with corresponding quantities of natural gas withdrawn:
+(C) To substantiate RNG quantities injected into the pipeline for dispensing as bio-CNG, bio-LNG, or bio-L-CNG, or to produce electricity using a fuel cell or linear generator for EV charging, or as an input to hydrogen production, the pathway application and subsequent Annual Fuel Pathway Reports must include the following documents linking the environmental attributes of RNG (in MMBtu or Therms) with corresponding quantities of natural gas withdrawn:

 …

+(F) Fuel pathways producing electricity transportation fuel using a linear generator may use indirect accounting for pipeline-injected biomethane associated with reported fuel volumes supplied through December 31, 2035.

 NOTE: Authority cited: Sections 38510, 38530, 38560, 38560.5, 38562.2, 38571, 38580, 39600, 39601, 41510, 41511 and 43018, Health and Safety Code.
 Reference: Sections 38501, 38510, 39515, 39516, 38571, 38580, 39000, 39001, 39002, 39003, 39515, 39516, 41510, 41511 and 43000, Health and Safety Code; Section 25000.5, Public Resources Code; 42 U.S.C. section 7545; and Western Oil and Gas Ass'n v.
 Orange County Air Pollution Control District, 14 Cal.3d 411, 121 Cal.Rptr.
 249 (1975).